marijnh/Eloquent-JavaScript/13_browser.md

 {{index Microsoft, "World Wide Web"}}

 In the early stages of the Web, a browser called ((Mosaic)) dominated the market.
-After a few years, the balance had shifted to ((Netscape)), which was then, in turn, largely supplanted by Microsoft's ((Internet Explorer)).
+After a few years, the balance shifted to ((Netscape)), which was then, in turn, largely supplanted by Microsoft's ((Internet Explorer)).
 At any point where a single ((browser)) was dominant, that browser's vendor would feel entitled to